Kongx231/ilqr/README.md

 # ilqr_mpc
 Matlab iLQR mpc class which will take a trajectory as an input, and solve for the optimal tracking input for a given horizon.

+The mpc does not need to be ran on every timestep, and instead the feedback law and trajectory produced by the current solve can be used as a stabilizing controller for the rest of the horizon.

 # Systems
 ## Acrobot
+Double pendulum model without actuation on the first link.

 ## Car
 A kinematic bicycle model where the inputs are steering velocity and linear acceleration.